Who: Adults, 18 years of age and older, currently enrolled in college or technical school

 |Application (available mid month)||Volunteering Schedule|

 |Apply in January||Begin volunteering by April|

 |Apply in May||Begin volunteering by August|

 |Apply in July||Begin volunteering by October|

 We know college students are in a variety of situations, yet still want to volunteer.
 Please check to see if one of these scenarios matches your situation.

 Great!
 You are available year-round.
-Feel free to apply anytime.
-Call with any questions.
+Feel free to apply during any application period.

-Please apply in August.
-We want to make sure you have enough time to apply, get trained, and actually volunteer.
+Please apply in July.
+We want to make sure you have enough time to apply, get trained and volunteer for the minimum service requirement.

 Welcome Home!
 We appreciate your desire to help.
-Please apply in February as we need time to process your application and have you attend orientation.
+Please apply in January or March as we need time to process your application and have you attend orientation.
 The placement opportunity for summer college students is in our Alliance Data Sibling Clubhouse.
 This area is extremely volunteer dependent and a great opportunity for volunteers.
 See information about the Clubhouse.